 In our Dianthus plant profile below, you'll learn why everyone loves these beautiful plants and why they're considered so useful.
 By the way, our dianthus plant profile below is meant for beginner gardeners but can be used by anyone who wants to learn more about this plant.
 We hope you enjoy it!

+By the way, if you're wanting to add more classic Dianthus flowers to your garden, Sweet Williams are a perfect choice!
+These specific Sweet Williams are favorites of ours and would be perfect for you!
 Plus, when you get to the Eden Brothers checkout, because we are affiliates (which means we receive a small commission at no cost to you which helps us run our website and podcast), use our special coupon code "SPOKEN" for an extra 15% off your order!!

 Dianthus: Why We're Featuring This Plant

 First, Dianthus flowers are beautiful and come in a variety of colors and shapes.
 Whether pink, purple, white, yellow, or red, the small, vibrant blooms add beautiful pops of color to your garden.

 Dianthus is suitable for borders, rock gardens, container baskets, potted displays, and ground covers.